Mammillaria theresae Cutak

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care

-If you can grow cacti and succulents successfully, you can likely grow the popular Mammillaria without too much trouble.
 To encourage better flowering, allow the plants to enjoy a cooling period in the winter and suspend watering.
-Unlike many other cacti, which use their ribs as storage devices, the Mammillaria feature raised tubercles, from which spines emerge.
-When you water, the tubercles will expand to allow for increased water storage.
-The flowers emerge from the axils of these tubercles on the previous year's growth, which accounts for their interesting halo effect.
-It’s imperative that the cactus is not exposed to prolonged dampness and sitting water.
+Unlike many other cacti, which use their ribs as storage devices, Mammillaria feature raised tubercles, from which spines emerge.
+When you water, the tubercles expand to allow for increased water storage.
+The flowers appear from these tubercles' axils on the previous year's growth, which accounts for their interesting halo effect.
+The cactus mustn't be exposed to prolonged dampness and sitting water.
 Never let your cactus sit in a dish of water.
-Lastly, make sure to fertilizer during the growing season for the best results.
+Lastly, ensure to fertilize during the growing season for the best results.

 Repot as needed, preferably during the warm season.
 To repot Mammillaria, ensure the soil is dry before repotting, then gently remove the pot.
 Knock away the old soil from the roots, removing any rotted or dead roots.
 Treat any cuts with a fungicide.
 Place the plant in its new pot and backfill it with potting soil, spreading the roots as you repot.
 Leave the plant dry for a week or so, then begin to water lightly to reduce the risk of root rot.

 See more at How to Grow and Care for Mammillaria.